 - You must have paid for more than half the cost of keeping up your home, such as rent, mortgage interest, utilities, property taxes, homeowner’s insurance, and maintenance,

 - You must be unmarried or considered unmarried on the last day of the tax year, and

 - You must have a child or other dependent relative who lived with you in the home for more than half the year, or you claim a parent as a dependent

 If you feel you fit the above requirements and have been filing your taxes as “single”, speak to a reputable tax professional to see if you could benefit by filing as Head of Household.
 IRS Publication 17 also discusses the requirements for head of household status.

 Although again, it’s not quite a credit or deduction on your tax return, it’s good to know the threshold for the “Kiddie Tax”.
-The first $1,050 of a child’s unearned income is tax-free, and the next $1,050 is subject to the child’s tax rate.
-Unearned income above $2,100 is taxed at the rates paid by trusts and estates.
+The first $1,100 of a child’s unearned income is tax-free, and the next $1,100 is subject to the child’s tax rate.
+Any additional earnings above $2,200 are taxed at the child’s parents’ marginal tax rate.